QWE123665/overcomplete_ICA/README.md

 # ICA
-Code, graphs and data associated to the paper about identifiability of linear ICA.
+Code, graphs and data associated to the paper: Identifiability of overcomplete independent component analysis.

+SPM.py, helper_functions.py are code of subspace power method from the paper: Subspace power method for symmetric tensor decomposition and generalized PCA by Joe Kileel, João M. Pereira.

+algorithm_related_functions.py is the code for the Algorithm 1 in our paper.

+The folder 'plots_data' contains the numerical data and plots shown in section 7 of our paper.